 Nutrition is the foundation of health.
 What we eat affects how we feel, how we look, and how we live.
 With a degree in nutrition and dietetics from Seton Hill, you will be prepared for a career that will help others live longer, healthier, happier lives.
 And our Coordinated Program in Nutrition and Dietetics will get that career started in four years instead of the usual five.
 Why wait to make a difference in the world?

-Seton Hill’s Coordinated Program in Nutrition and Dietetics will provide you with a science-based food and nutrition education that combines learning in the classroom with laboratory and supervised practice experience in community settings such as hospitals, schools, community service agencies, day care centers and long-term care facilities.
-After graduation, you will be eligible to take the national examination to become a registered dietitian and take advantage of a wide array of opportunities in health care, medicine, community service, industry, science, business and education.
+Seton Hill’s Program in Nutrition and Dietetics will provide you with a science-based food and nutrition education that combines learning in the classroom with laboratory and supervised practice experience in community settings, such as hospitals, schools, community service agencies, day care centers and long-term care facilities.